Drone Photography Tips and Tricks

 #3- Learn To Bracket Your Photos

-Most of the consumer drones have a built-in camera which can shoot up to 4K resolution videos and images.
+Most of the consumer drones have a built-in camera that can shoot up to 4K resolution videos and images.
 But those cameras house smaller sensors and tend to have poor dynamic range.
 On the other hand, relatively cheap entry-level cameras have bigger sensors, thus have the capability to capture an incredible range of light.
 So, when snapping landscape with a drone you would be required to bracket a whole lot more.

 Exposer bracketing is a process of combining the same images with multiple exposers some being overexposed and some being underexposed.
 This gives you the ability to record a much larger dynamic range.
 Then you take these images and blend them together into one image in postproduction.

-This will give you total control over the exposure and how it will blend together in the post-production.
+This will give you total control over the exposure and how it will blend together in post-production.
 And also allow you to decide how the final image will look.
 You can easily do this blending with software like Adobe Lightroom/Photoshop or tone mapping software.

 #4- Best Time For Drone Photography